Research Integrity Frequently Asked Questions

 The ORI recommends that institutions adopt a policy of zero tolerance for conduct that falls within the definition of research misconduct.
 Furthermore, whistleblowers (complainants) must be protected to the extent possible.
 The institution should provide training in how to report potential cases of research misconduct and train mentors in proper ethical behavior.

 Research misconduct may result from the pressure to "publish or perish," the desire to "get ahead," personal or character issues, and other reasons.

 Most cases of research misconduct are suspected and reported by a colleague (students, postdoctoral fellows, staff, or other members within or outside of the research group), by random screening of proposals by federal agencies or manuscripts by editors, or the failure to confirm research results within one's own research group or by others outside the group.

-The consequences of research misconduct are variable and may include: Withdrawal or correction of all pending and published papers and abstracts affected by the misconduct, restitution of funds to the granting agency, and monitoring of grant lications or ineligibility to apply for federal grants/contracts or serve on review panels for a number of years or permanently.
+The consequences of research misconduct are variable and may include: withdrawal or correction of all pending and published papers and abstracts affected by the misconduct, restitution of funds to the granting agency, and monitoring of grant allocations or ineligibility to apply for federal grants/contracts or serve on review panels for a specified timie period or permanently.
 At the institutional level, research misconduct may result in reprimand, removal from the project, rank and salary reduction, or dismissal from the institution.

 All authors who are involved in the specific data or content of the material in question may be held accountable.